 The solution to the matching problem

-Regine Heidorn already has before weeks here in the interviewHow this can work: For example, she discovers in communication via Twitter, also about her private life, skills that she did not even think she could have.
-Heidorn develops her new profession in practical conversation:
+Regine Heidorn has explained in an interviewHow this can work: In communicating via Twitter, for example, and also about private matters, she discovers competencies that she never thought she could have.
+Heidorn develops her new job practically in conversation:

 On Twitter, I also communicate about things like hobbies or personal preferences.
 Exactly the result is often unimagined job opportunities: For example, I often Geocaching, a kind of scavenger hunt with mobile devices.
 Anja Wagner has also noticed that, at the University of Applied Sciences (HTW) Berlin, she is carrying out eLearning projects.

-An example that may well be forward-looking and recommended for imitation!
-What do you all mean?
+An example that may be forward-looking and recommended for imitation!

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!